tracyroseguajardo/readme-generator/README.md

   ![license badge](https://img.shields.io/badge/license-MIT-yellowgreen.svg)

 ## Description
-This application is designed to simplify the process of writing a ReadMe file.
-It walks the user through a series of command line prompts and takes those user generated responses to automatically generate a ReadMe file formatted with the proper markdown syntax.
-This will allow the user to spend more of their time working on projects and code without sacrificing a quality and professional ReadMe.
+This application is designed to simplify the process of writing a README file.
+It walks the user through a series of command line prompts and takes those user generated responses to automatically generate a README file formatted with the proper markdown syntax.
+This will allow the user to spend more of their time working on projects and code without sacrificing a quality and professional README.

 ## Table of Contents
 - [Installation](#installation)